The

 this, the newly made world was in darkness.

-the journey.2
+their game through the journey.2

-concerning the twin sons of the Aphú.
-These two, who
+relates an incident concerning the twin sons of the

-were gods of vegetation, had completed the
+Aphú.
+These two, who were gods of vegetation, had

-preparations for the approaching time of the spring
+completed the preparations for the approaching time

-borne in the talons of a hawk.
+by a snake borne in the talons of a hawk.

 The twins entered